We Can Help

 If you or a loved one is suffering, we want you to know there is hope.
 We provide non-judgmental support to aid in your recovery and help get you back on your feet.
 If you live near Greenville and want to begin a new life free from drugs and alcohol, contact us and we will get you in a healthy and supportive environment.

-Drug & Alcohol Addiction Treatment in Greenville
+Alternative to Drug & Alcohol Addiction Treatment in Greenville

 At Sober Living America in Greenville, you can receive the skills, education and support to recover from the disease of addiction.
 We are here to help guide you every step of the way through your recovery.
-We offer peer-to-peer treatment programs, spiritual education, career development and more.
+We offer peer-to-peer programs, spiritual education, career development and more.
 Regardless of your financial situation, Sober Living America in Greenville can help you improve your life!
 Our addiction programs consist of:

 Our Services – How We Help